sv1sage/SASE/HPE Aruba Networks/axis-connector/deployment/README.md

 ❗ copy and save the one-time code generated to a text editor of your choice, one-time code is required for the initial activation ❗

+## TASK 3: Deploy the ATMOS Connector on Proxmox Virtual Environment:

-## TASK 3: SSH to your Proxmox Virtual Environment instance with `root`:
+`ssh`as `root` to your Proxmox Virtual Environment instance and run following commands:

 Change directory to `root`:
 ```text